Fergus-Gault/sorting_visualiser/README.md

-A very simple sorting algorithm visualiser with an indicator of the current index being sorted.
+A very simple sorting algorithm visualiser using pygame with an indicator of the current index being sorted.
 Currently supported algorithms:
 1. MergeSort
 2. CountingSort